zchr/viz-workshop/README.md

   });
       });
 ```
-Test out the hover and see the cool arc expand!
+Test out the hover and see the cool arcs expand!
 ![screenshot10](/screenshots/screenshot10.png)

 ## :white_check_mark: Hurray!
 You're done!!